Best Stock Brokers in India 2026: Complete Comparison Guide

 1. Zerodha — India's Largest Discount Broker

 Zerodha revolutionized Indian stock broking by introducing the discount brokerage model.
-With over 1 crore active clients, it's India's largest retail broker by trading volume.
+With 66+ lakh NSE active clients, it is India's largest retail broker — and the only top-4 broker that offers truly zero delivery brokerage.
+Kite is widely regarded as the best-in-class trading platform in India.

 Key Features:

-- Kite - One of India's best trading platforms with advanced charting
+- Kite — India's best trading platform with TradingView-quality charting

 - Coin — Direct mutual fund platform with zero commission